TheCarsonWest/TheCarsonWest.github.io/test/content/Shermans March to Sea.md

 * **General William Tecumseh Sherman:**  Union Army General who led the march.

 ## What:
-* A devastating military campaign conducted by Union forces, led by General Sherman, during the American [[Civil War]].
+* A devastating military campaign conducted by Union forces, led by General Sherman, during the American [Civil War](./../civil-war/).
-* The march began in Atlanta, [[Georgia]], and proceeded across the state to Savannah on the Atlantic coast.
+* The march began in Atlanta, [Georgia](./../georgia/), and proceeded across the state to Savannah on the Atlantic coast.
-* Sherman's objective was to destroy the Confederate Army's ability to wage war in [[Georgia]], targeting military and civilian infrastructure.
+* Sherman's objective was to destroy the Confederate Army's ability to wage war in [Georgia](./../georgia/), targeting military and civilian infrastructure.
 * This included railroads, bridges, factories, and farms.
 The march also included the destruction of private property and the displacement of civilians.

 ## Impact: Why Significant?: